iluvgirlswithglasses/home/README.md

 My nvim configuration is in [this repository](https://github.com/iluvgirlswithglasses/nvim).
 It uses NvChad v2.0.

-The tool I used for printing two lovey-dovey cats is [here](https://github.com/iluvgirlswithglasses/terminal-tools)
+The tool I used for printing two lovey-dovey cats is [here](https://github.com/iluvgirlswithglasses/terminal-tools).

 I am planning to make another scarlet-themed rice for Hyprland.
 You can watch its progress [here](https://github.com/iluvgirlswithglasses/dotfiles-hyprland).

-My old rice for AwesomeWM on Arch: [https://github.com/iluvgirlswithglasses/arch-dots](https://github.com/iluvgirlswithglasses/arch-dots).